pmean/build-website/text/07/Promotion.md

     part of the process, as I have to select someone with rather stringent requirements (Full Professor, AAMC accredited school, no personal or professional entanglements).
-Perhaps this is a sign that I should \"network\" more aggressively.
+Perhaps this is a sign that I should "network" more aggressively.
 I need to have a final list of external scholars by October 1.
 Credentials will be mailed out to the external scholars on or around October 16.
 2. I have a new paper which has been tentatively accepted in Statistics